 All students in grades K-2 receive weekly Art instruction.
 The elementary art program introduces and teaches age-appropriate art skills in a variety of activities.
 Basic art materials are used in the creation of original self-expressive projects.
 The students explore the artistic process with a series of creative experiences designed as a groundwork for more advanced activities.
 They develop the concepts and elements on which all visual art forms are based.
 The program offers a variety of experiences that introduce artistic heritage, creative expression, aesthetic awareness, and the development of visual perception.

 The second method of communication to the parents is a Report On Student Progress, is sent out twice a year: once in January/February and again in June.
 Specialty areas are evaluated using an elementary Report on Student Progress that reflects the student's attitude, understanding of concepts, and development of skills.
 The emphasis at this level is placed on student effort and participation rather than outstanding performance.
 Specialist reports in Art, Music, Physical Education, and Spanish for grades 1-2 are also issued at mid-year and June.

-Guidance and counseling support services are an integral part of the total educational program.
+School counseling support services are an integral part of the total educational program.
 The counseling program for elementary students in the Holliston Public Schools is developmental and preventive in its orientation.
 Our counselors provide counseling services to students and to parents.
 The guidance service to students includes classroom, small group and individual counseling, and behavioral support.
 Support to parents assists them in the making of appropriate decisions relative to their child's school program and with parenting related issues.

 Student Record Information